Super Mario Bros.: Development

-The team based the level design around a small Mario, intending to later make his size bigger in the final version, but they decided it would be fun to let Mario change his size via a power-up.
+The development team initially designed the levels around a small Mario, intending to scale up his sprite in the final release, however, they ultimately decided it would be more engaging to allow players to alter the character's size dynamically via a power-up.
 The early level design was focused on teaching players that mushrooms were distinct from Goombas and would be beneficial to them, so in World 1-1, the first mushroom is difficult to avoid if it is released.
 The use of mushrooms to change size was influenced by Japanese folktales in which people wander into forests and eat magical mushrooms; this also resulted in the game world being named the "Mushroom Kingdom".
 The team had Mario begin levels as small Mario to make obtaining a mushroom more gratifying.
 Miyamoto explained: "When we made the prototype of the big Mario, we did not feel he was big enough.
 So, we came up with the idea of showing the smaller Mario first, who could be made bigger later in the game; then players could see and feel that he was bigger."
 Miyamoto denied rumors that developers implemented a small Mario after a bug caused only his upper half to appear.
 Miyamoto said the shell-kicking 1-up trick was carefully tested, but "people turned out to be a lot better at pulling the trick off for ages on end than we thought".
 Other features, such as blocks containing multiple coins, were inspired by programming glitches.